Screen#

 when screen event#

-The when screen event block is to be called when the robot’s screen is pressed or is no longer being pressed.
+The when screen event hat block runs the attached stack of blocks when the robot’s screen is pressed or released.

 when screen [pressed v]